tytydraco/yessleep/out/Ive_worked_as_a_crime_scene_investigator_for_25_years_This_is_my_weirdest_case.md

 Suspects: none at present

 The victim checked into the ‘Sir Sleep-a-Lot’ Motel on the morning of November 25th, 2018.
-He informed the motel owner, Mr. John Kelly, that he would be staying for three days.
+He informed the motel owner, Mr John K, that he would be staying for three days.
 No known associates or visitors during the stay.

 Victim was found laying on bed in supine position.
 Victim had skin removed crudely.
 Patches of flesh hang loosely, revealing bone in some areas.
 Teeth indents on right part of pelvic bone will be examined.
 The victim's head is absent from the scene.
 Notably, the body had been dressed in what appeared to be women’s undergarments, specifically a pair of lace stockings and a torn satin slip.
 Neither items of clothing belonged to the victim.
 The body was likely dressed post-mortem.